Forever Young (1992 film): Reception

 Critically, Forever Young met with mixed reviews.
 The review aggregator website Rotten Tomatoes reported that 54% of critics have given the film a positive review based on 24 reviews, with an average rating of 5.4/10.

 Audiences surveyed by CinemaScore gave the film a grade of "A−" on scale of A+ to F.

 Roger Ebert noted, "[Forever Young] is not one of the most inspired (of the time travel movies), even though it has its heart in the right place."

+Gene Siskel gave the film a one-star rating, describing it as "calculated, manufactured and phony", while also criticising the casting and the lack of established relationship between Gibson and Glasser.

 Box Office characterized it as "gooey sentiment and melodrama", playing on Gibson's name.

 Rita Kempley from the Washington Post dismissed the film as "A pablum of schmaltz and science fiction ..."

 Neill Caldwell from The Dispatch described the movie as "an old-school romantic comedy" that was "oh-so-predictable at times", while praising Wood and Robert Hy Gorman, who played Felix, as delivering the best performances, suggesting that "the kids practically carry the movie."

 Laura Ustaszewski, writing for The Marion Star, praised the movie's acting and its strong supporting cast, noting that the film did not require special effects or explosions to be a "winner".